-Prior to releasing a Schedule II, III, or IV controlled substance sold at retail, a pharmacist or pharmacy shall verify the full legal name, address, and birth date of the person receiving or otherwise acquiring the controlled substance by requiring the presentation of a valid government-issued photo identification card.
+Prior to releasing a Schedule II, III, or IV controlled substance sold at retail, a pharmacist or pharmacy shall verify the full legal name, address, and birth date of the person picking up the controlled substance dispensed by requiring the presentation of a valid government-issued photo identification card.
 This information shall be reported in accordance with the provisions of this article.